textcreationpartnership/A02248/README.md

 ##Content Summary##

 #####Front#####
-The castell of laboureGringore, Pierre, ca. 1475-1538?1506Approx.
-109 KB of XML-encoded text transcr
+The castell of laboure.
 #####Body#####

+1. Here begynneth the prologe
+of this present treatyse

+1. ¶Thus endeth the prologue and be gynneth the castell of labour.

-1. The auctour
+    _ The auctour

-1. The auctour.
+    _ The auctour.

-1. ¶Wysedome.
+    _ ¶Wysedome.

-1. Reason.
+    _ Reason.

-1. ¶The auctour.
+    _ ¶The auctour.

-1. ¶Good herte.
+    _ ¶Good herte.

-1. ¶The auctour.
+    _ ¶The auctour.

-1. ¶Lust to do good.
+    _ ¶Lust to do good.

-1. ¶The auctour.
+    _ ¶The auctour.

-1. ¶Besynesse.
+    _ ¶Besynesse.

-1. ¶Cure.
+    _ ¶Cure.

-1. ¶The auctour.
+    _ ¶The auctour.

-1. ¶Besynesse.
+    _ ¶Besynesse.

-1. ¶The auctour.
+    _ ¶The auctour.

-1. ¶Payne.
+    _ ¶Payne.

-1. ¶Besynesse.
+    _ ¶Besynesse.

-1. ¶Cure.
+    _ ¶Cure.

-1. ¶Payne:
+    _ ¶Payne:

-1. ¶The auctour.
+    _ ¶The auctour.

-1. ¶Payne.
+    _ ¶Payne.

-1. ¶The auctour.
+    _ ¶The auctour.

-1. ¶The auctour.
+    _ ¶The auctour.

-1. ¶Cure.
+    _ ¶Cure.

-1. ¶The auctour.
+    _ ¶The auctour.

-1. ¶Actoris excusatio.
+    _ ¶Actoris excusatio.

 #####Back#####
+¶Thus endeth the castell of labour wherin is rychesse / vertue / & honour.
+Enprynted at London in Fl
-The castell of laboureGringore, Pierre, ca. 1475-1538?1506Approx.
-109 KB of XML-encoded text transcr **Types of content**
+**Types of content**

   * There are 2462 **verse** lines!